Disrupt: History

 The band's initial lineup was Jay Stiles and Pete Kamarinos (vocals), Chris Drake (guitar), Harry Haralabatos (drums), Tony Leone (bass).
 After recording one rehearsal demo, Leone and Haralabatos left the band.
 Brad Jones (drums) and Mike Williams (guitar) joined in the spring of 1988.
 However, Jones left the band a couple of months later, and Williams started playing drums.
 With this lineup, and with Stiles also playing bass, they recorded a demo, entitled Millions Die For Moneymaking, in November 1988.

 In the spring of 1989, Williams and Drake left the band.
 Haralabatos rejoined the band, in order to record songs that were supposed to be on a split 7-inch with Extreme Noise Terror.
 They also recruited Scott Lucid to play bass.
-In October, they recorded a 5-song demo, which was lated re-released as a 7" self-titled EP in 1990.
+In October, they recorded a 5-song demo, which was later re-released as a 7" self-titled EP in 1990.

 That year, Scott Lucid left the band, and they acquired Bob Palombo to replace him.
 With Chris Drake rejoining the band, and Terry Savastano from the band Spasm contributing guitar duties, the band recorded an 8-song album entitled Refuse Planet, which was released as a 7" single by Relapse Records in 1991.
 Disrupt recorded another split 7" with Destroy in January of that year.

 Drake left the band again in 1991, and was replaced by Jeff Hayward (Unleashed Anger) on second guitar.
 About a week after Jeff joined the band, Haralabatos also quit, and Randy Odierno (of Temporary Insanity) replaced him.